twomice/com.joineryhq.txcampaigntweaks/README.md

     back-end;
   * If the user is not logged in, a front-end URL will simply display a fatal permission-denied error; but on the back-end, WordPress will prompt for login.
-* For duplicate scans on Individuals, ensure we never include Public Officials in the results, because those contacts should never be merged.

 ## Requirements